Bengaluru: 4 days after air crash, fire guts 300 cars at Aero India

 Bengaluru, Feb 23: At least 300 cars gutted in the blaze after fire broke out at the parking lot of Aero India 2019 show at Yelahanka in Bengaluru.

-Fire tenders are engaged in dousing the massive fire at the parking lot.
+Twn fire tenders were deployed to douse the massive fire at the parking lot.
 According to reports, fire started on dry grass spread to nearby parked cars.

-Aero India 2019 show has been temporarily suspended due to the massive fire at the parking lot.
-Thick smoke has engulfed the entire area.
-Air show likely to resume later in the afternoon.
+Aero India 2019 show was temporarily suspended due to the massive fire at the parking lot.
+Thick smoke had engulfed the entire area.

 Also read: Surya Kiran forms 'incomplete diamond' as a tribute to pilot killed in crash